Admission Control in Kubernetes

 What are they?

-Admission controllers limit requests to create, delete, modify objects.
-Admission controllers can also block custom verbs, such as a request connect to a Pod via an API server proxy.
-Admission controllers do not (and cannot) block requests to read (get, watch or list) objects.
+Admission controllers apply to requests that create, delete, or modify objects.
+Admission controllers can also block custom verbs, such as a request to connect to a pod via an API server proxy.
+Admission controllers do not (and cannot) block requests to read (get, watch or list) objects, because reads bypass the admission control layer.

 The admission controllers in Kubernetes 1.32 consist of the